 - Watershed protection

 Recreation sites and trails provide access and opportunities for many outdoor recreation activities.
 Here are some examples, with links to more information where available:

 Recreation sites are used for many different purposes.
 The majority provide a simple, rustic camping experience.
 Generally located in remote areas and accessed by gravel forestry roads, recreation sites provide only basic facilities, such as fire rings, picnic tables, outhouses, and, where appropriate, boat-launching ramps.
 Potable water and electricity are not available.
-At a limited number of recreation sites with on-site operators, supervisory services are provided.
+Supervisory services are provided at a limited number of recreation sites with on-site operators.

 These sites are managed through partnerships with recreation groups, community organizations, First Nations, private citizens, local governments and forest companies.
 Camping fees are charged to pay for the services provided by the agreement holder.
 Services may include supervision, daily maintenance, and facility/structure maintenance.

 These sites are managed through partnership agreements or maintenance contracts.
 No fees are charged for the services provided because the agreement holder can reduce or recover the costs by alternative means (e.g., volunteers), or the B.C.
 Government covers the cost of the maintenance contract.

 B.C.’s recreation trails are used for many different purposes (hiking, horseback riding, mountain biking, ORVs, cross-country skiing and snowmobiling).
 They range from primitive, single-track paths through dense forest to wide rail trails with high-quality tread surfaces.

 Many trails are set in spectacular natural settings, and in addition to providing access to beautiful destinations (e.g. recreation features), they also provide users with enjoyment and a sense of fulfilment and accomplishment along the journey.
 Many historical and heritage trails trace the footsteps of our forbearers and remind us of important events in B.C.’s history.